 This course exposes students to social media strategy and platforms, as well as its application in current media and business.
-Students will study the advances that led to the creation of social media and examine how the use of social media fed its growth.
-Extensive focus will be given to interactive sessions and team problem-solving exercises as students will develop social media communication plans and practice digital communication using online tools such as facebook, twitter, LinkedIn, Kickstarter, YouTube, Flickr, digg, and Tumblr.
+Students will study the advances that led to the creation of social media and examine how the use of social media-fed its growth.
+The extensive focus will be given to interactive sessions, and team problem-solving exercises as students will develop social media communication plans and practice digital communication using online tools such as facebook, twitter, LinkedIn linkedIn, Kickstarter Kickstarter, Flickr Flickr, Digg, and Tumblr.